unik-name/docs.unikname.network/docs/uns-network-qna/README.md

 ### What is Safe-Typo (c) ?

 **Safe-Typo is an algorithm we've designed to build Human-Readable identifiers** that are communicable safely regarding typo-squatting risks and phishing hacks.
-Users have the guarantee that their @unik-name cannot be counterfeit: no errors due to confusing characters, accents, homonyms, separators or not, character inversion, international charset...
-Every @unik-names and so every UNIK tokens are built with SafeTypo.
+Users have the guarantee that their @unikname cannot be counterfeit: no errors due to confusing characters, accents, homonyms, separators or not, character inversion, international charset...
+Every @uniknames and so every UNIK tokens are built with SafeTypo.

 ## Tokens